plum03/assignments/exercises/README.md

-This is a collection of my VSchool assignments, warm-up exercises, projects and just general coding notes.
+This is a collection of my assignments, warm-up exercises, projects and just general coding notes.